kaushick2000/HW4/README.md

 refer to the file merge_sort_array1.py file

+TIME COMPLEXITIY ANALYSIS:
+ the time complexity is O(n1+n2)
+POTENTIAL IMPROVEMENTS:
+Using a Min-Heap
+Two-Pointer Technique with K-way Merge
+Batch Processing

 Problem 2

 Given a sorted array array of size N, the task is to remove the duplicate elements from the array.